 Nissan IMk electric concept revealed

-Nissan has revealed its new IMk concept car, offering a glimpse of design features and autonomous driving systems that could appear on its vehicles in the future.
+Nissan has revealed its new IMk concept car at the Tokyo Motor Show, offering a glimpse of design features and autonomous driving systems that could appear on its vehicles in the future.

 Drivers can use their smartphones to authenticate their identity, allowing the IMk to automatically adjust seating positions, interior lighting and climate control to each user’s preferred setting.